techcrab101/Walking_Trail_Generation/README.md

 The project was done as extra credit project for the 3012 Applied Combinatorics Class at Georgia Tech

+Read the pdf to see what the project is about

+## Usage
 Run main.py with the arguments below

 ```